bognar-dev/bognar.dev/README.md

 ---

 ## Introduction
-- The project underwent a comprehensive optimization investigation to enhance its overall performance.
 - Performance optimization is crucial for providing users with a seamless and efficient experience, impacting factors such as page load times and user engagement.

 ---